headwirecom/aem-ide-tooling-4-intellij/documenation/AEM Tooling Plugin for IntelliJ IDEA.md

 ![Enter Host Informations](./img/2.3.1.Plugin.Edit.Server.Configuration.png)
 **Note**: Default means that if the plugin is opened this server configuration will be automatically checked and selected.
 There is only one server configuration allowed to be default.
+**Note**: Build with Maven is a flag that enables (default) or disabled the automatic Maven Build when an OSGi Bundle is deployed.
+This feature is making sure that the latest changes are deployed rather than the last, external built archive.
+**Attention**: For unknown reasons the first Maven Build is failing as it cannot find the **Run** message window.
+Any subsequent build seems to work just fine and so the plugin will display an alert asking the user to redo a deployment.

 4) Edit the timeouts (not supported yet)